Desoria klovstadi

-Desoria klovstadi is a species of springtails, native to Antarctica.
-It was one of the first Antarctic species, from the class of collemba, to be described.
+Desoria klovstadi is a species of springtail native to Antarctica.
+It was one of the first Antarctic species, from the class of Collembola, to be described.

 Taxonomy

-The desoria klovstadi was first collected in November 1899 during the British Antarctic Expedition, on the north coast of Victoria land.
-The species was first described by Carpenter G in 1902, and was one of the first from the class of collemba described from the continent of Antarctica.
+Desoria klovstadi was first collected in November 1899 during the British Antarctic Expedition, on the north coast of Victoria Land.
+The species was first described by Carpenter in 1902, and was one of the first from the class of Collembola described from the continent of Antarctica.